shelvon/mom-em/README.md

 *Libraries* that should be installed separately:
 - `HDF5`, the fortran support must be enabled.
 One also needs to set `HDF5_ROOT` environment variable to the `HDF5` installation folder.
 - `LAPACK`, during the development, *Intel's Math Kernel Library (MKL)* packaging of `LAPACK` was used.
 One needs to set `MKLROOT` environment variable to the `MKL` installation folder.
 - `OPENMP`, support for parallel computation.
-This library is genenally included in compilers.
+This library is generally  included in compilers.

 *Libraries* that have been included in this project:
 - `fson`, the *Fortran 95 JSON Parser* is placed under `src/fson` forked from [https://github.com/josephalevin/fson](https://github.com/josephalevin/fson).